Indoor Play Spaces With Weekend Hours for NYC Kids

 Saturdays and Sundays, 10am-8pm; confirm drop-in availability before visiting.

 Don't be overwhelmed by the age range at this longtime Queens favorite: There's a separate socks-only toddler area for ages 6 months to 4 years with a tree to climb through, a playhouse, and a small slide.
 Adults can grab a seat and a snack at the cafe.

 This whimsical indoor gym is a delight for kids who love to climb.
-Slides, tunnels and an elevated climbing structure (enclosed, of course!) make for an awesome day of play.
-Sit and play in the sandbox or let kids tire themselves out in the ball pit.
+Slides, tunnels, and an elevated climbing structure make for a thrilling day of play.
+Kids can sit and play in the sandbox or tire themselves out in the ball pit.
 The space is bright, clean, modern, and open all weekend.
-Give them a call before you head over to make sure they aren't closed for a party.

 Preschool Place – Corona

 There are tons of hands-on attractions at the New York Hall of Science, but this wonderful multisensory play area is a highlight for young children.
 It's equipped with a play kitchen and an array of toys.
 Older siblings are welcome but should be supervised so they don't interfere with young ones.
 Storytime and art projects are offered on weekends and holidays.